corpus-tools/corpus-tools.github.io/pepper/userGuide.md

 |   2  | SaltXMLImporter               | (SaltXML, 1.0)                           |
 |   3  | DoNothingImporter             | (doNothing, 0.0)                         |
 ```
 A ```*``` next to the number of the importer shows, that this importer is recommended.
 Recommended means that the passed path contains files in a format the importer is able to process.
+Importers have both a name and a list of supported formats.
+E.g. the importer with the number 1 has the module name ```TextImporter``` and supports a single format identified by the format name ```txt``` and the format version ```0.0```.
-To choose an importer, just enter its number or its name.
+To choose an importer, just enter its number or its module name.
 ```
 pepper/wizard/importer>1
 ```